Loggo-presets/TypingIndicatorPlus/README.md

 # Typing Indicator+ ✨

-A premium typing indicator extension for SillyTavern with multiple visual styles, sound effects, and extensive customization options.
+An enhanced typing indicator extension for SillyTavern with multiple visual styles, sound effects, and extensive customization options.

 ---